 COVID SAfe Check-In

 COVID SAfe Check-In is a feature that has been added to the free mySA GOV app.
-When people arrive at a business, venue or event they are required to check in by scanning the QR code using their smart phone or completing a paper recording log.

 Australian Government Essential Information